MileHacker Logo

 • Many pubs and bars feature happy hour deals, often during weekday evenings.

-• Look for special menus with a set price or deals during lunchtime for more affordable restaurant dining.
+• Look for special set menus or deals during lunchtime for more affordable restaurant dining.

 • Digbeth Dining Club (when available) and Bullring Indoor Market offer tasty, budget-friendly street food.